-- Jon Morrow’s (Boost Blog Traffic) 52 Headline Hacks
+- Jon Morrow’s 52 Headline Hacks from Boost Blog Traffic

-- Kevan Lee’s (Buffer) 30+ Ultimate Headline Formulas for Tweets, Posts, Articles, and Emails
+- Kevan Lee’s 30+ Ultimate Headline Formulas for Tweets, Posts, Articles, and Emails from Buffer

-- Brian Clark’s (Copyblogger) 10 Sure-Fire Headline Formulas That Work
+- Brian Clark’s 10 Sure-Fire Headline Formulas That Work from Copyblogger

-- Henneke’s (Enchanting Marketing) 47 Headline Examples: Steal These Nifty Formulas
+- Henneke’s 47 Headline Examples: Steal These Nifty Formulas from Enchanting Marketing

 I mentioned before that the internet didn’t invent landing pages.
 The formulas for effective, high-converting headlines have existed for generations.

-John Caples, in the early 20th century classic Tested Advertising Methods, lists a number of rules for writing headlines: “First and foremost, try to get self-interest into every headline you write.”
+John Caples, in the early 20th century classic Tested Advertising Methods, lists the rules for writing headlines: “First and foremost, try to get self-interest into every headline you write.”

 Those are phenomenal guiding principles, but we can get even more formulaic.

-That’s precisely what John did with his “Thirty-Five Proven Formulas for Writing Headlines and Direct Mail Teasers.”
+That’s precisely what Caples did with his “Thirty-Five Proven Formulas for Writing Headlines and Direct Mail Teasers.”